California Capital Gains Tax: Rates, Calculations, and How to Save

 It’s the perfect beaches, mountains, deserts, and cities that make California so desirable for more than 40 million residents and the millions more who visit the state every year.

 In addition to the incredible vistas, California provides several additional benefits from great school systems, museums, roads, parks, and more, but those services also come with a bill to be paid.
-That said, Californians are among the highest-taxed people in the United States, paying everywhere from gas to income to capital gains tax.
+That said, Californians are among the highest-taxed people in the United States, paying everything from gas to income to capital gains tax.

+Knowing how capital gains taxes work can significantly impact your investment strategy and overall financial planning.
 Before you invest, know that California treats capital gains as income, regardless of how long the investment was held, and with a few exceptions, especially as these investments are related to Real Estate and retirement accounts.

 Call (833) 829-2778 today for tax relief today!